harmony-one/x/progress/theo-perisic.md

 ---

+2024-02-11 Sun: Added elements UI, and [pop-up implementation](https://github.com/harmony-one/human-protocol/pull/8).

+2024-02-10 Sat: Updated Artem on new direction for human-protocol.
+Green for user self update, Blue for external user update. $ for links, # for interests.
+OAuth user interface same as interests page.

+2024-02-09 Fri: Coordinating launch of Lend, meeting with Protofire.
+Started implementing periodic elements UI for human-protocol.

 2024-02-08 Thu: Completed list of 32 logos to be featured on interests page.

 2024-02-07 Wed: Sync with Casey for Lend launch.
 Pushed front-end changes for interests demo, [logic](https://github.com/harmony-one/human-protocol/pull/2) and [assets](https://github.com/harmony-one/human-protocol/pull/3).